FarsBein/FarsBein/README.md

 Hey there!
-I'm a developer who loves building cool stuff.
+I'm a developer who loves building stuff.
 I enjoy diving into new ideas, making apps that simplify my life, and sharing my learning journey along the way.

 #### Contact Information
 - Email: <a href="mailto:fars.bein@ryerson.ca">fars.bein@ryerson.ca</a>